Abbott lead over O’Rourke steady in new Texas poll

 O’Rourke won the Texas Democratic primary in March and will face Abbott in the general election in November.

-Conducted Aug.
-1 to Aug.
-7, the poll surveyed 1,384 registered voters, of which 33 percent reported being Democrats and 40 percent reported being Republics.
+Conducted from Aug 1 to Aug 7, the poll surveyed 1,384 registered voters, of which 33 percent reported being Democrats and 40 percent reported being Republics.
 Twenty-seven percent said they were affiliated with neither party.
 The margin of error was 2.8 percentage points.